You’re about to see the 15 best link building tools for 2019.

 It compares the two lists.
 And lets you know which URLs in your list will (and won’t be) disavowed.

 The whole disavow process can be a giant pain (I know from experience.
 I’ve helped several clients recover from manual penalties).
 Disavow.it makes one step of this process a little bit easier.
-Or, if you proactive disavow shady links, it can help you with that too.
+It’s also helpful if you proactively disavow shady links.

 Find and pitch reporters and journalists.